bukunmialuko/Med-Manager/README.md

 # Med-Manager
-Med-Manager is a simple and user friendly Android application to create reminders for medication.
+Med-Manager is a simple and user friendly Android application for creating medication reminders.

 Features
 -------